 He continues to be a leader in the field of wilderness bushcraft both in the UK and internationally, pioneering new skills sets, crafting concept courses and creating unique remote wilderness expeditions.
 Ben has designed a number of authentic international trips, each rich in traditional skills; studying the legendary tracking skills of the San bushmen in the Kalahari desert, learning the vanishing heritage of the Penan’s jungle-lore in heart of Borneo and mastering the art of classic winter camping and snowshoeing in the Sub-Arctic and boreal forests of the far North.
 By returning for many years Ben has built up an impressive skill base in these environments and has gained the respect of his friends who live there.

-When he’s not teaching and inspiring others about wilderness living, you can find him in the mountains, swimming, Thai boxing and barefoot running.
+When he’s not teaching and inspiring others about wilderness living, you can find him in the mountains and woods swimming, running and hiking.
 Ben is a Vivobarefoot ambassador and is currently working closely with the design team at Vivo to help create a new range of barefoot boots that can handle the rigours of the desert, the jungle, temperate woodlands and sub-zero snow conditions.
 As a proud dad he enjoys nothing more than spending time with his little boy exploring the wild places of the Lake District.